GIREESHHEGDE123/Assignment/README.md

-install npm -> npm i /n
+install npm -> npm i\
-go to current directory by using -> cd filename /n run the front end -> npm run dev/n run the back end -> npm start
+go to current directory by using -> cd filename\
+run the front end -> npm run dev\
+run the back end -> npm start